teamnsrg/mida/website/docs/tasks.md

 #### `browser_binary`
 - type: `string`
-- default: Prefers vanilla install of Chromium, then Chrome.
+- default: First choice Chromium, second choice Chrome.
 Fails if neither is present.
 - description: The browser binary to use for crawling.
 Needs to be either Chrome or Chromium since DevTools is the backbone of how the crawler operates.